Agena Foundation

 Overview

 The Agena Foundation Inc. is a private independent foundation established in 2011 and based in Chesapeake, Virginia, with approximately $30 million in assets.
-The foundation focuses on distribution of funds for charitable and educational purposes, with a particular emphasis on programs that improve the quality of life for young adults in the Hampton Roads region.
+The foundation focuses on distribution of funds for charitable and educational purposes, with a particular emphasis on programmes that improve the quality of life for young adults in the Hampton Roads region.
 The foundation operates with no full-time employees and is governed by a small board of trustees who exercise discretionary grantmaking authority.
-Executive Director Felicia Ford was recognized in 2021 as one of The Virginian-Pilot's Top Forty Under 40 for her work connecting with nonprofits, school districts, and community organizations to identify pressing needs and administer funding to organizations helping youth and families in the region.
+Executive Director Felicia Ford was recognised in 2021 as one of The Virginian-Pilot's Top Forty Under 40 for her work connecting with nonprofits, school districts, and community organisations to identify pressing needs and administer funding to organisations helping youth and families in the region.

 Funding Priorities